DoESLiverpool/mcgraw/README.md

     . ./venv/bin/activate
     cat test/a3-landscape-test.gcode | ./fix-gcode.py | ./send-serial.py

 You can stop `send-serial.py` partway through a file by pressing `Ctrl-C`.
-Note: This will prevent further commands being sent to McGraw, but McGraw _will_ continue whatever command it’s currently performing – the only way to prevent that is to cut power to McGraw using the red button on its circuit board.
+Note: This will prevent further commands being sent to McGraw, but McGraw _will_ continue whatever commands have already been sent – the only way to prevent that is to cut power to McGraw using the red button on its circuit board.

 ## How it works